Homepage of the site 'What to do with your life?'

 •

-anyone can reproduce the experiment, meaning by reproducing the experimental conditions A₁ and A₂ and A₃, etc., observe the conclusion B.
+anyone can reproduce the experiment, meaning that by reproducing the experimental conditions A₁ and A₂ and A₃, etc., they observe the conclusion B.

-If someone who reproduces the experimental conditions does not observe the conclusion, then the proposition is invalidated and removed.
+If a person reproducing the experimental conditions does not observe the conclusion, then the proposition is invalidated and removed.

 It does not contradict itself.
 Therefore, there is no reason to resort to social violence to impose a conclusion.
-When scientists violently oppose each other, it is because they present as scientific propositions statements that are abusive generalizations, that is, in which part of the experimental conditions has been forgotten.
+When scientists violently oppose one another, it is because they present as scientific propositions assertions that are abusive generalizations of propositions—i.e., propositions in which part of the experimental conditions has been forgotten.

 Ignorance of the modern scientific method and its social consequences

-On one hand, we can observe that even individuals who have received a Nobel Prize in a scientific field are often unable to clearly explain what modern scientific method is, even though they practice it perfectly well.
+On the one hand, we observe that even individuals who have received a Nobel Prize in a scientific field are often unable to clearly explain what the modern scientific method is, even though they practice it perfectly.

-Henri Poincaré, Science and Hypothesis, 1917: « Doubting everything or believing everything are two equally convenient solutions, which both spare us the need to think. »
+Henri Poincaré, Science and Hypothesis, 1917: 'To doubt everything or to believe everything are two equally convenient solutions, both of which spare us from thinking.'

-Confucius, The Analects, 2.17: « Lou, would you like me to teach you the way to attain true knowledge?
-To know what one knows and to know what one does not know: that is true knowledge. »
+Confucius, The Analects, 2.17: 'Qiu, shall I teach you how to attain true knowledge?
+To know what you know, and to know what you do not know—that is true knowledge.'

-Read the beginning of chapter 22 'Citizenship, Education and Philosophy' in the book From Capital to Reason.
+Consult the beginning of chapter 22 'Citizenship, Education, and Philosophy' of the book From Capital to Reason.

-As explained in the article 'Building the human sciences like mathematics', this site constitutes a new approach to the human sciences, inspired by the methodology used to build mathematics.
+As explained in the article 'Building the Social Sciences Like Mathematics', this site presents a new approach to the social sciences, inspired by the methodology used to construct mathematics.

 2022-07-10 10:43:05 Cyril Refutability